 So how did the Bonnie & Clyde's getaway car, with bullets still in it, find its way so far west?

-It's not as photogenic as it used to be with the doors tied shut, and the car behind displayed behind a panel of glass.
-But it survives and still is of curiosity and interest to tourists where you can strike a pose near the showroom dummies of Bonnie & Clyde cradling fake machine guns with the car behind them.
+Nonetheless, the getaway car survives and is still of curiosity and interest to visitors.
+At Whiskey Pete's, you can strike a pose near the showroom dummies of Bonnie and Clyde cradling faux machine guns with the car behind you.

 In addition to the vehicle and Bonnie & Clyde's likenesses, you can also see Clyde's shirt he died in, complete with holes in front and back, other personal items they had with them, old pictures and notes, newspaper stories, and a short video documentary about the couple.